 Asylees are people already in the United States who receive protected status and are unable to return home for the same reasons that refugees are unable to return home.

-LFSRM serves refugees in the Rocky Mountain Region with offices in Denver, Colorado Springs, Greeley/Fort Morgan, and Albuquerque.
+LFSRM serves refugees in the Rocky Mountain Region with offices in Denver, Colorado Springs, Greeley, and in Albuquerque, Las Cruces, and Santa Fe in New Mexico.

 To volunteer, please click the volunteer button to schedule a Refugee 101 New Volunteer Orientation with our Volunteer Coordinator.